 Cheap clothing is another prime example.
 While fast fashion and cheap clothing are perfect for those who cannot afford more expensive items, it is essential to consider how cost-effective they are.
 It might be worth paying more if they need replacing in several months.

 The reality is that people are unaware of what happens to their clothes when they throw them away6.
-You can reduce the environmental impact of your clothes by choosing sustainable fashion that will last longer and shopping with ethical clothing brands or buying second-hand from thrift stores.
+You can reduce the environmental impact of your clothes by choosing sustainable fashion that will last longer and shopping with ethical clothing brands or buying second-hand from an online thrift store.

 It’s not just about solid waste, either.
 We can even reduce the amount of water we waste.
 A simple water butt can help you to use rainwater instead of water from the tap to water the garden and for activities like washing cars.
 It offers the same benefits, can save money, and help to reduce water waste.

 Our consumption of energy also has a knock-on environmental impact.
 Have a read-up on how you can save electricity at home and school.
 You’ll not only be helping to reduce demand for non-renewable energy, but you’ll also save money.
 For your devices, choose rechargeable batteries rather than disposable batteries that harm the environment.